ozimakov/reqcatch/README.md

 # ReqCatch

-Basic Node.JS app allowing to catch POST requests with JSON body.
-After that we can make a GET request to get the latest requests back (reversed).
+Basic Node.JS devtool app allowing to catch `POST` requests with JSON body.
+After that we can make a `GET` request to get the latest requests back (reversed).
+Sending `DELETE` clears the history.

 Assumptions:
  - All caught requests are stored in memory.